atuecke/aggregator-pi/README.md

 A docker image meant for a Raspberry Pi 4/5 that ingests raw sound data (.wav format) via HTTP from multiple sources and processes them.
 It can run local inference with [BirdNET](https://birdnet-team.github.io/BirdNET-Analyzer/) and uploads the results to InfluxDB 3 hosted in the cloud.
 It can also upload the raw files to an s3 bucket.
 ## Testing the script locally

+Make sure you have docker installed

+Configure settings in `/aggregator/settings.yaml`.
+Settings can also be set in environment variables.
+Environment variables override settings in the yaml file.
+All secret variables such as  `influx_token` should be put in environment variables.
+Save environment variables in a new file `/aggregator/.env`.
+Any booleans should be`true/false` in config.yaml file or `"0"/"1"` in .env.
+Variables in config.yaml should be lowercase and their corresponding variables in .env should be uppercase.

+For example, if settings.yaml has `metrics_interval_sec: 15` but the .env file has `METRICS_INTERVAL_SEC="10"`, it will be set to 10 instead of 15.

+Once you have set all settings (make sure the server is set up first, see the server section below), you can run the container:

+Navigate to /aggregator/ in the terminal and run `docker compose up`.
+Alternitively, if you are using VS Code, install the "Container Tools" extension and right click on `docker-compose-dev.yml` and click "Compose Up".
+A new volume is created automatically and mounted on /data/.
+All recordings and logs are saved in that directory.
+You should see metrics showing up in Prometheus.
+To view them, create a Grafana dashboard.
+You may import the example json dashboard I have created.
 ## Setting up the Server

 ### Setting up InfluxDB 3